BradDunagan/react-paneless/README.md

 - Frames may be minimized to a thumbnail size.

+- A frame's header (AKA title bar) and footer (AKA status bar) may be hidden.
+When a header is hidden you can still move the frame by hovering the mouse around its top border.

 - Panes are rendered in frames.

 - Each pane may be split so that a single frame may contain an arbitrary layout of multiple panes.